Magic-Abracadabra/magic-import/README.md

 ```python
 import magic_install
 ```
 Usually, everything will get done for you.
-Modules can be installed before your later imports.
+Modules of the latest version can be installed before your following imports.

 If you don't have numpy,
 ```python